gzebrick/WD5ACP-WiFiPad/README.md

 # WD5ACP-WiFiPad
-Arduino code files for WiFiPad app for use with Kenwood TS890 radio

 Use at your own risk!

+Arduino code files for WiFiPad app for use with Kenwood TS890 radio.
+WiFi pad has multiple push button screens that rotate when the top main menu button (Button 0) is pressed.
+There's also an automatic ON AIR display triggered but the RX ready light going out.
+(note the ON AIR display will also turn ON when the RX is muted - I may change this in a future release)

+Screen button locations are:
+ 0
+1 2
+3 4
+5 6
+7 8

+Buttons can be programmed to send commands, including multiple commands in sequence (a macro) as well as read data from the radio and do conditional actions.
+Commands must match Kenwood PC commands as documented by Kenwood

 Look at the releases >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-Okay I have it posted on GitHub.
-Version 4.10 - seems stable.
-I'm going to take a break from the project, but I think I have a good start and it's useable if you already know how to program an Arduino as you need to open the source code to configure the buttons, etc.

-There's more that could be done, like the WiFi setting via Serial, the Menu & Button configurations via a WebServer page, and even loading up the WiFi programming link,
+Right now the configuration is split between the hard-coded program and the settings.h file.
+Edit the Settings file to match your QTH!
+I hope to change to program to move ALL of the configuration into the settings files (probably add a menusettings file), but for now the button config is in the code.

+May also one day try to add a Web server page to change settings via a browser, but that's in the future.

 I wrote the code so each screen/menu reuses the button locations and code - just need to set up each menu's displayed text and edit the underlying code.
 Should be easy to figure out from the examples I left loaded in the app, including mult-line commands